Carla Bruni: First Lady of France

 Following Bruni's marriage to President Nicolas Sarkozy on 2 February 2008, she moved into the Élysée Palace for the remainder of Sarkozy's five-year term.
-Bruni was given an office on the east wing of the palace, which was known as "Madame's wing" and was assigned a private secretary.
+Bruni was given an office in the east wing of the palace, which was known as "Madame's wing", and was assigned a private secretary.

 Although constitutionally, Bruni had no official role within the government, she assisted her husband with a number of official obligations.
-She also accompanied Sarkozy on state visits, most notably, to the United Kingdom, where her presence led to the visit being widely publicized.
+She also accompanied Sarkozy on state visits, most notably to the United Kingdom, where her presence led to the visit being widely publicized.
 Bruni also accompanied Sarkozy on a state visit to meet the Dalai Lama in August 2008.

 Bruni has represented The Global Fund to Fight AIDS, Tuberculosis and Malaria numerous times as an ambassador and has visited Burkina Faso and Benin while representing the organisation.

 In 2010, Forbes magazine ranked Bruni as the 35th-most powerful woman in the world.